 Amazingly, the very day I wrote the hurricane ping-pong ball article the media played right into the missive with agenda-driven statements on the storm.

 Early Friday, I informed people through Twitter that Patricia would be off her peak when she hit: “Patricia should weaken a bit before landfall as monster storms need perfect conditions and drier air may get entrained.
 Still a beast though.”

 The point is the weakening was being seen, and I assume by more people than me.
 Monster storms like this need perfect conditions to be perfect.
-I use the analogy of the 9.1 second 100-yard dash sprinter.
+I use the analogy of the 9.1-second 100-yard dash sprinter.
 Just a tweaked hamstring and he is nothing out of the ordinary anymore.
 The stronger the system, the more perfect the conditions have to be.
 So if you “tweak” the perfect hurricane with less than perfect conditions, it will weaken.
 Patricia “filled” 30-50 millibars (rapid pressure rise) as it approached the coast in the last six hours — the exact opposite of what happened when it ramped up.
 The power and impact scale I have takes into account pressure rises and falls.
-A storm filling (intensifying) more than 2 mb/hour gets a category subtracted (added) to it.
-More than 4 mb/hr it’s two categories.
+A storm filling (intensifying) more than two millibars per hour gets a category subtracted (added) to it; more than four millibars per hour, it’s two categories.